beyondstorage/specs/rfcs/0-better-error-handing.md

 		- For other handwritten public APIs like `New`, the implementor should similarly return a top-level error like `InitError`.
 	- They are orthogonal (won't wrap each other).

+- `Err`s wrapped are either:
+  - unexpected errors: original SDK errors: `*googleapi.Error`, `*qserror.QingStorError`, ...
+  - expected errors, either:
+    - ad-hoc string errors: `errors.New()` or `fmt.Errorf()` without `%w` verb
+    - sentinel errors wrapped by `fmt.Errorf` with `%w`:
+    	- defined in either [go-storage/services/error.go] or `go-service-*/error.go`
+    	- defined as `var ErrSomethingWrong = errors.New("what happened")`
+    	- returned in `fmt.Errorf("%w: %v", services.ErrObjectNotExist, err)`, carrying error messages of original SDK errors
-- middle-level: `MetadataUnrecognizedError`, `PairUnsupportedError`, `PairRequiredError`
+    - another layer of error `struct`s carrying contextual information: `MetadataUnrecognizedError`, `PairUnsupportedError`, `PairRequiredError`
-	- wrapped by top-level errors
     	- defined in [go-storage/services/error.go]
     	- have `Err` and context fields, don't have `Op`
-	- returned in `go-service-*` by generated parse functions and handwritten `new` functions

-- bottom-level: the most deeply wrapped error
-	- wrapped by top-level or intermediate-level errors
-	- are either
-		- from SDKs: `*googleapi.Error`, `*qserror.QingStorError`, ...
-		- sentinel errors:
-			- `var ErrSomethingWrong = errors.New("what happened")`
-			- defined in either [go-storage/services/error.go] or `go-service-*/error.go`
-		- ad-hoc string errors: `errors.New()` or `fmt.Errorf()` without `%w` verb wrapping an error inside

-And correspondingly, the lifetime of an error is:
-1. Returned by SDK as a SDK error.
-2. Converted into a sentinel error or an ad-hoc string error if it is what we expected.
-Otherwise, kept as it is.
-3. Wrapped into one or more layers of error `struct`s
+    	- returned by constructor methods, where `Err` is set to a sentinel error, which can be viewed as the error `struct`s' classification

 ### Problems

-#### Nonunified bottom-level errors

-The bottom-level errors are the really cause of the errors, so it will be good if they can enable users to identify and handle errors more easily.
-But now they can't.

-1. Ad-hoc string errors are not user-friendly.
-The user cannot use `errors.Is` & `errors.As` to handle such errors specially.
+#### Unexpected Errors: Abstraction Leak

-2. Wrapping (partial) SDK errors will lead to abstraction leak.
+Wrapping (partial) SDK errors will lead to abstraction leak.
 In terms of error handling, being vendor agnostic means we should provide a unified custom error to hide the SDK errors, e.g., we convert some SDK errors into our `ErrObjectNotExist`.
 However, unexpected errors will be wrapped directly.
 It is possible that users use `errors.Is` & `errors.As` targeting SDK errors.
 Then problems will come when we add a new kind of expected error and convert some SDK errors into it.
 It may be confusing that some SDK errors are wrapped, while the others are not.
 Below is an example of such partial conversion.

 ```go
 func formatError(err error) error {